fab-kru/language_roadmap/Language Roadmap.md

   - Administration > Repository and Objects > Survey (Settings und Settings Templates)
   - Administration > Repository and Objects > Test (Settings und Settings Templates)

-## Page Editor
+## Naming of editors in ILIAS
-### Naming of editors in ILIAS
+### ILIAS Page Editor, TinyMCE Editor, Content Style Editor

 There are many different names for editors.
 In some places only the spelling differs, in others different terms are used for the same editor.

 **Suggested Pattern**
-- The ILIAS-Page Editor should always be called ILIAS-Page Editor.
+- The ILIAS Page Editor should always be called "ILIAS Page Editor" (en) / "ILIAS-Seiteneditor" (de).
-- The ILIAS-Page Editor should always be called TinyMCE-Editor.
+- The TinyMCE Editor should always be called "TinyMCE Editor" (en) / "TinyMCE-Editor" (de).
-- The Content Style-Editor should always be called Content Style-Editor.
+- The Content Style Editor should always be called "Content Style Editor" (en) / "Content-Style-Editor" (de).
-- If an editor is used in a specific context, the editor term should not be adjusted, e.g. Editor for Answers (NO) / to edit answers, Edit the answer with the TinyMCE editor (YES).
+- If an editor is used in a specific context, the editor term should not be adjusted, e.g. "Editor for Answers" (NO) / "To edit answers, use the TinyMCE editor" (YES).

 **Currently used labels for ILIAS-Page Editor/TinyMCE Editor** "ILIAS-Page Editor_en"